 A high PPV indicates that the risk of a false positive (non-affected pregnancy falsely screened as high risk, see below) result is minimised.

-PPV data for IONA®* is not currently available as the product has not been in the market long enough to receive post-market surveillance data.
-However, the PPV for the previous version of IONA® was 98.88% meaning that the risk of a false positive (non-affected pregnancy falsely screened as high risk, see below) result was minimal.
-This meant that if an IONA® test result was high risk for Down’s syndrome, there was only a 1.12% probability that the result is actually a false positive.
-We are confident the PPV for IONA®* will be at least as high as this and data will be published as soon as it is available.
+The PPV for IONA®* is 99.50% meaning that the risk of a false positive (non-affected pregnancy falsely screened as high risk) result was minimal.
+This meant that if an IONA® test result was high risk for Down’s syndrome, there was only a 0.50% probability that the result is actually a false positive.

 How are these values calculated?